SAP/apibusinesshub-api-recipes/authentication/saml/readme.md

 In the config.js JavaScript, provide your SCN user credential which should be used to trigger the SAML flow.

 Click [here](https://help.hana.ondemand.com/apim_od/frameset.htm?5b63ed7782ab4b4ea96bf84119059039.html) for more details on JavaScript Policy

+# How to use the sample

+* Click on [SAML.zip](./SAML.zip) and then click on the "View Raw" Link or "Download" button to download the sample.
+* Import the Downloaded API Proxy zip into your SAP HCP, API management tenancy.
+Additional instruction for this is available in [link](https://help.hana.ondemand.com/apim_od/frameset.htm?9342a932441e45cd9636eb0a01a89958.html).